The history of First Baptist Church of Lapeer is rich with godly men and women who love and serve Christ. Here’s our story.

 It was completed in less than a year and was dedicated on April 27, 1980.
 Former pastor Arnold P. Olsen returned to deliver the dedication message.
 The old sanctuary was converted into a gymnasium and a library was sectioned off the fellowship hall.

 The First Baptist Church of Lapeer celebrated 150 years of ministry on May 24 and 25, 2008.
 Today, we live in different times and face different societal problems, but we share a common heritage of faithfulness to the whole Word of God.
 We accept the awesome responsibility of maintaining that heritage for future generations, preaching salvation through Jesus Christ alone.
-May those who come behind us find us faithful.
+May we be faithful to this stewardship.